c4181/docs/docs/faq.markdown

 Due to macOS security settings, if you receive a "Error reading file..." error when updating xPilot, click the folder icon, choose the X-Plane folder path and try again.

 ![Error Reading File](/assets/images/MacOSErrorReadingFile.png)

+## Linux: X-Plane install directory textbox not visible in installer
+UI scaling can cause the installer to not show the install directory textbox.
+The installer can be run in a temrinal with the `--mode text` flag instead.